Arthritis, injury and repetitive motions are the primary causes of elbow pain, stiffness and limited range of motion.

 Overhand throwing places very high stress on the elbow.
 Over time, baseball pitchers and other throwing athletes can develop overuse injuries from throwing during practices and games.
 Problems most often occur at the inside of the elbow because considerable force is concentrated over the inner elbow during throwing.

 Treatment for throwing injuries in the elbow usually begins with a short period of rest.
-Physical therapy and anti-inflammatory medication can help relieve pain.
+Physical therapy and anti-inflammatory medication can help relieve elbow pain.
 An athlete may benefit from an evaluation of throwing mechanics in order to correct body positioning that puts too much stress on the elbow.
 Surgery may be considered if painful symptoms are not relieved by nonsurgical treatments.

 TENNIS AND GOLFER’S ELBOW (EPICONDYLITIS)